Yelp/paasta/docs/source/workflow.rst

 PaaSTA gives you a few `Sensu <https://sensuapp.org/docs/latest/>`_-powered monitoring checks for free:

-* `setup_marathon_job <generated/paasta_tools.setup_marathon_job.html#module-paasta_tools.setup_marathon_job>`_:
-  Alerts when a Marathon service cannot be deployed or bounced for some reason.
-  It will resolve when a service has been successfully deployed/bounced.

-* `check_marathon_services_replication <generated/paasta_tools.check_marathon_services_replication.html>`_:
+* **check_kubernetes_services_replication**:
-  runs periodically and sends an alert if fewer than 50% of the requested instances are deployed on a cluster.
-If the service is registered in Smartstack it will look in Smartstack to count the available instances.
-Otherwise it counts the number of healthy tasks in Mesos.
+  runs periodically and sends an alert if fewer than 50% of the requested instances are deployed on a cluster. it will look in Smartstack to count the available instances against the expected amount of instances that should've been deployed via Kubernetes.

 The PaaSTA command line